 The Pacesetter “Sweet Sixteen” Basketball Championships began in 1991 and annually features the top four teams from each class, boys and girls, mixed into one 16-team bracket with a team from each class in each 4-team grouping in the bracket.
 Teams are virtually playing for “bragging rights” as the over-all Minnesota summer state champion.

-Last summer, the Champlin Park boys and Hopkins girls took home the Sweet Sixteen Championships.
+Last summer, the Hopkins boys and girls took home the Sweet Sixteen Championships.

 Tyus Jones, who led Duke to the NCAA men’s championship in March, played in four Sweet Sixteen championships and won twice.
 He plays now for the Minnesota Timberwolves.

 Sweet Sixteen invitations are traditionally extended within two weeks of the Minnesota high school state championships.